tlmgr(1) - phpMan

 repository (default package repository),

-formats (create formats at installation time),
+formats (generate formats at installation or update time),

 postcode (run postinst code blobs)